hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 - Cloud SQL could not scale to 100s of TBs.
 Eliminate A. Neither Big Query nor Bigtable are relational (although BigQuery does support SQL).
 Eliminate B and D. That leaves C.
 - **Cloud SQL has a double-digit TB storage limit**

-  - 64 TB of storag
+  - 64 TB of storage
   - 624GB of RAM
   - 60000 IOPS
   - Scale out wiht read replicas